 He took the winning photograph on Christmas Day 2021 in Namibia.

-The winners in the contest, run by The Royal Observatory Greenwich in the UK, supported by Liberty Specialty Markets and in association with BBC Sky at Night Magazine.
+The winners in the contest, run by The Royal Observatory Greenwich in the UK and supported by Liberty Specialty Markets and in association with BBC Sky at Night Magazine, were announced Thursday.